Cash flows of the earnings-related pension system

 The figures are available since 2007.

-Pension assets, insurance contributions, state share, investment profits, pensions paid, total operating expenses, taxes.
+Pension assets, insurance contributions, state share, investment profits, claims paid, total operating expenses, taxes.

 Concepts and definitions

-The table contains information of pension assets, insurance contributions, insurance contributions of the unemployment insurance fund, transfers, state shares, pensions paid, overall operating costs and investments returns of the earnings-related pension system.
+The table contains information of pension assets, insurance contributions, contributions of the Employment fund, transfers, state shares, claims paid, overall operating costs and investments returns of the earnings-related pension system.

 The figures correspond to the figures available from the statistical database of the Finnish Centre for Pensions.